 However, the taxpayer is not liable to a penalty in relation to anything done or omitted by the agent if HMRC is satisfied that the taxpayer took reasonable care to avoid an inaccuracy.
 This would mean that the taxpayer would need evidence that reasonable care had been taken over the tax affairs.
 For a discussion of reasonable care, see the Reasonable care ― inaccuracies in returns guidance note.

-Therefore HMRC must be able to demonstrate that the taxpayer did not take reasonable care.
+Therefore, HMRC must be able to demonstrate that the taxpayer did not take reasonable care.
 If the taxpayer appointed an agent who was not competent to look after his affairs, this would not demonstrate reasonable care.
-An example might be where
+An example might be where a taxpayer appointed a local accountant with no experience of international tax issues to look after a major corporate restructure because the agent was a friend of the Finance Director.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.